-As you see, most of the keyboard shortcuts as the same or similar to each other.
+As you see, most of the keyboard shortcuts are the same or similar.

-In some cases, Mac shortcuts are required more keystrokes.
+In some cases, Mac shortcuts require more keystrokes.

-Toggle absolute, or relative references work by pressing F4 on a Win keyboard.
-To do that the same command in Mac, use the Command + T shortcut.
+Toggle absolute or relative references work by pressing F4 on a Win keyboard.
+To do the same command on Mac, use the Command + T shortcut.

 Learn more about the shortcut differences on Mac!